agilord/aws_client/generated/aws_logs_api/README.md

 <li>
 <b>Monitor AWS CloudTrail logged events</b>: You can create alarms in
-CloudWatch and receive notifications of particular API activity as captured by CloudTrail and use the notification to perform troubleshooting.
+CloudWatch and receive notifications of particular API activity as captured by CloudTrail.
+You can use the notification to perform troubleshooting.
 </li>
 <li>
 <b>Archive log data</b>: You can use CloudWatch Logs to store your log data